 Beware: By default, "https" scheme handling does not verify a server's certificate (i.e., it's equivalent of clicking through a browser's warnings), so communication is safe, but the identity of the server is not verified.
-To validate the server's certificate, set current-https-protocol to a context created with ssl-make-client-context, and enable certificate validation in the context with ssl-set-verify!.
+To validate the server's certificate, set current-https-protocol to 'secure or a context created with ssl-secure-client-context.